-Hookah Culture: Rules and Etiquette
+Hookah Culture Etiquette

-2. Usually, the person who sets up the hookah gets to smoke first in the rotation.
+- Usually, the person who sets up the hookah gets to smoke first in the rotation.
 The person in charge of coals goes second.
 Does this mean that if you set up the hookah and coals you get a longer turn?
 Not necessarily.
-However, some people believe that if you supplied the hookah and/or hookah tobacco, you reserve the right to smoke longer if you so desire.
+However, some people believe that if you supplied the hookah, and/or hookah tobacco, you reserve the right to smoke longer if you so desire.

-3. Rotation is always CLOCKWISE (meaning - if you're in a circle, it is your turn when the person on your right has completed their turn and placed the hose down).
+- Rotation is always CLOCKWISE (meaning - if you're in a circle, it is your turn when the person on your right has completed their turn and placed the hose down).
 So why didn't I just say "pass it to your left"?
 Because it is considered rude to pass the hose to someone directly in some parts of the world.

-5. Speaking of passing the hose, always use your RIGHT hand when smoking hookah.
+- Speaking of passing the hose, always use your RIGHT hand when smoking hookah.
 In some parts of the world, the left hand is considered to be unclean.
 You may be thinking to yourself, "My left hand is just as clean as my right".
 By ignoring this rule, you run the risk of insulting and offending your hosts or guests.

-6. Traditionally, hookahs are thought to belong on the floor and not on tables or on any other risen platform.
+- Traditionally, hookahs are thought to belong on the floor and not on tables or on any other risen platform.
 It stems from the idea that hookahs are objects of service.
 Putting it on a pedestal (or any other seemingly glorifying alter) is considered to be Bad News Bears!
 Again, this is more of a tradition than a rule.
 Hookah lounges often adhere to the customs but cannot in every situation.

-7. Be mindful not to blow smoke into another person's face.
-While shotgunning (a term used to describe the act of blowing smoke from one person's mouth to another person's mouth) is not necessarily insulting, a good rule to go by is if the person doesn't want you to blow your smoke in their face, simply don't do it!
+- Be mindful not to blow smoke into another person's face.
+While shotgunning (a term used to describe the act of blowing smoke from one person's mouth to another person's mouth) is not necessarily insulting, a good rule to go by is if the person doesn't want you to blow your smoke in their face simply don't do it!
 Unwanted smoke in your face (not to mention subsequent breath) is considered rude, impolite, and gross.

-8. Another quick tip is not to point your hose directly at someone.
+- Another quick tip is not to point your hose directly at someone.
 Tisk tisk.

-10. Promote good hygiene.
+- Promote good hygiene.
 Always use a mouth tip (but don't share one).
 If you're sick, don't smoke with friends.

 If there are a few tips or rules you would like to add to our list, please feel free to do so by leaving comments below.
 This is a forum for you to discuss your experiences and traditions as well.
 I look forward to your feedback!
 Happy Smoking!